Get in touch: hello@totalbalance.com.au

 Byron Bay Meditation & Yoga Retreat

-Friday 14 to Wednesday 19 November 2025 (2 spots remaining)
+Friday 14 to Wednesday 19 November 2025 (fully booked)

 Our Byron Bay meditation and yoga retreat is for women looking for the chance to unwind, enjoy the peace of nature, feel completely nurtured and begin to discover why living mindfully is essential to your wellbeing.